Wikifunctions

 Wikifunctions is a collaboratively edited catalog of computer functions to enable the creation, modification, and reuse of source code.
 It is closely related to Abstract Wikipedia, an extension of Wikidata to create a language-independent version of Wikipedia using its structured data.
 Provisionally named Wikilambda, the definitive name of Wikifunctions was announced on 22 December 2020 following a naming contest.
-Wikifunctions will be the first new Wikimedia project to launch since Wikidata in 2012.
+Wikifunctions is the first Wikimedia project to launch since Wikidata in 2012.